[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 region.

-Margaret Jasper of Rotterdam, Holland, had German cousins.
-This may
+mother, Margaret Jasper of Rotterdam, Holland, had German cousins.
+This

-have also played a part in why Pennsylvania was offered as a haven for
+may have also played a part in why Pennsylvania in 1682 was offered as

-the religiously persecuted of Germany.
-Once it started, thousands of
+a haven for the religiously persecuted of Germany.
+Once it started,

 Palatine Germans traveled down the Rhine River to the ports of Holland